Cutehacks/cdawg/README.md

 ## cdawg - a code generator for dawgs

-CDAWG was created to map emoticons to emoji unicode codes.
-If may or may not find this useful. :)
+cdawg was created to map emoticons to emoji unicode codes.
+Enjoy! :)